-- "Hiding in Plain Sight - Unlocking the Potential of Historical Data to Inform Biodiversity Conservation" will quantify the impacts of a century of landscape changes on birds in the Western Ghats of southern India.
+- "Hiding in Plain Sight - Unlocking the Potential of Historical Data to Inform Biodiversity Conservation" quantified the impacts of a century of landscape changes on birds in the Western Ghats of southern India.

-- This interdisciplinary study has two aims: utilize historical maps of land cover to quantify landscape changes over time and quantify the impacts of landscape changes on bird populations over time.
+- This interdisciplinary study had two aims: utilize historical maps of land cover to quantify landscape changes over time and quantify the impacts of landscape changes on bird populations over time.

-- Additionally, this project will provide improved access and sharing of historical datasets to a broader scientific and non-scientific audience.
+- Additionally, this project provided improved access and sharing of historical datasets to a broader scientific and non-scientific audience.

 - Adam Calderon (Graduate Student; Department of Clinical Psychology at Teachers College)

 - Joseph Lap (Graduate Student; Philosophical Foundations of Physics)

 - In an age of information surplus, how are we to draw the boundaries between knowledge and misinformation?
 What are the social factors that influence what is taken as knowledge?
 And what faculties do we possess to distinguish between truth and misinformation?